 Kelly Sellier bags come in all sizes, and you’ll even see Birkin Sellier styles.
 The Kelly 20 is a very popular bag and due to its size, this style only comes in Sellier.

 The Kelly Retourne

 Retourne means “reversed” in French, which speaks to the method in which this style is uniquely constructed.
 For Kelly Retourne bags, the craftsman will start the bag off as a Sellier, but then will turn the bag inside out, giving the bag its unique features such as piping along the edges instead of visible stitching.
 The body of Kelly Retourne bags are also much softer, or “Souple” as some individuals may say.
 Chevre, Togo, and Taurillon Clemence are often used to construct these more casual and slouchier bags.

-Plus side: you can fit more inside a Retourne than you would inside a Sellier because the corners give a little more.
+Bonus: experts say you can fit more inside a Retourne than a Sellier because the corners ‘give’ a little more.